Choosing between Garmin and Fitbit? This guide covers everything you need to know.

 Fitbit’s Versa 4, Sense 2, and Charge 6 fitness bands all have GPS – and Fitbit has been busy adding the feature over the past few years.
 However, we have found accuracy issues with the Fitbit Charge 5 and Charge 6.

-The post-workout feedback aid is more basic and the Fitbit app isn’t the best place to absorb your performance.
-It will connect to Strava, though, so you can view activities there.
+The post-workout feedback aid is more basic, and the Fitbit app isn’t the best place to absorb your performance.
+It will connect to Strava, at least, so you can view activities there.

 Almost every Garmin device has GPS – except lifestyle devices such as the Vivomove 3, Vivosmart 5, and Garmin Lily 2.

-In addition, you’ll find GPS-based sports profiles such as hiking, trail running, open water swimming, ultrarunning, and triathlon on some of its devices.
+In addition, some of its devices feature GPS-based sports profiles, such as hiking, trail running, open water swimming, ultrarunning, and triathlon.

-And if you push into the upper echelons of Garmin’s range, you can adjust the accuracy and frequency of GPS activities to get up to 70 hours of tracking.
-Garmin Connect is geared toward evaluating your workouts – this is its strongest feature.
+If you push into the upper echelons of Garmin’s range, you can adjust the accuracy and frequency of GPS activities to get up to 70 hours of tracking.
+Garmin Connect is geared toward evaluating your workouts—this is its strongest feature.

 Winner: Garmin